Mixed Hodge structure on local cohomology with support in determinantal varieties: The weight filtration

 which is odd, yielding a contradiction. \end{proof}

 Going forward, we write $v$ for the $v$ that satisfies Claim \ref{spectrallem}.
 It will turn out that the precise value of $v$ is irrelevant for our purposes.
-Using the inductive hypothesis, we will show that $d_v^{0,j}(\mc{M}_0)$ has weight $d_p+q+j$.
-To do so, we examine weights in the codomain $E_v^{v,j-v+1}$ of $d^{0,j}_v$.
-We first consider $E_2^{v,j-v+1}$.
+Using the inductive hypothesis, we will show that all composition factors of $E_v^{v,j-v+1}$ supported on the origin are isomorphic to $\IC^H_{\Z_0}((-d_p-q-j)/2)$.
+To do so, it suffices to prove the same about $E_2^{v,j-v+1}$, of which $E_v^{v,j-v+1}$ is a subquotient.